cisco-en-programmability/splunk-apps/README.md

 ### ⚙️ Build the package

-This builds a tarball named `Splunk_CiscoDNACenter.tar.gz` and the renamed tarball `Splunk-TA-cisco-dnacenter.spl`.
+This builds a tarball named `Splunk_CiscoDNACenter.spl` and the renamed tarball `Splunk-TA-cisco-dnacenter.spl`.

 ```shell
 $ scripts/build.sh -a addon -l -v 1.0.0